 - 43% of high-tech employment

 Given the above statistics, it is not surprising that we work with many clients who have either started, inherited or purchased small businesses.
 Many of these business owners have become experts at running and managing their small company.
 However, it is always surprising to learn that few have given much thought to how they will transition (monetize) their business.
 This can lead to complicated retirement planning meetings since many small-business owners’ largest asset is the business itself.
-Below we will examine three commonly used strategies for small-business owners to use when selling/transitioning their business.
+Below we will examine three commonly used strategies for small business succession planning.

 Intrafamily business transition (inheritance):